NgNotEn/PJDL/README.md

 # A parallel join system with dynamic load work.
-The system is built based on the ADOPT.The main branch is a common version with a web interface, and you can checkout imdb branch to do benchmark of imdb.
+The system is built based on the ADOPT.
+The main branch is a common version with a web interface, and you can checkout imdb branch to do benchmark of imdb.

 ## How to build